 This segmentation is key to managing your leads because it means you can spend your time taking action and building relationships, rather than searching for the leads that would benefit from those actions.

-Whether it’s the first step or the third, at some point you’re going to send an email to this prospect of yours.
+Whether it’s the first step (initial contact) or the third, at some point you’re going to send an email to this prospect of yours.
 And you want that email to be well written, on message, and brand.

-Those three things are what reinforce the trust you are building with your lead.
+Those three things are what reinforce the trust you are building with your sales leads.
 If it is branded and well written, but the details are wrong, it looks like you don’t know your own product.
 If it’s well written and accurate, but the branding is off, you lose credibility (and may even look like a spammer).

 Using a CRM as your lead management system can help you manage this kind of unified communication through the use of templates.
-Or you can use a shared folder for your documents and email templates, underlined with a solid process for how you use them.
+Or you can use a shared folder for your content marketing documents and email templates, underlined with a solid process for how you use them.

 However you decide to manage it, the importance of well-written, accurate, and branded communications during the sales process cannot be overstated.